whatmakeart/modeling-and-fabrication/content/modules/09-cnc-introduction/9-06-cnc-scale-cardboard-model.md

 ## Photograph with Cellphone?

 Your pictures will be worse with if you use a cellphone rather than a good camera, period.
 But if that is all you have, a cell phone is better than nothing and with a little bit of effort fairly decent photos can be made.
 You should always get a camera with a bigger sensor and better lens than your cellphone but I know that sometimes time runs short.
 For those instances, the video below shows how to take ok photographs with just a cell phone and a clip on light.
 There are no excuses for bad images.
+Remember to shoot both RAW and JPG when using a camera or your cellphone.
+Most cellphones can be set to shoot RAW images.

 <div class="video-grid">
 <div class="video-card">